 Worship is the focal point for our community life.
 The experience shapes, sustains and sends us into the world as witnesses to God’s love and justice.
-We gather together each Sunday morning at 11 AM to worship our Creator in our beautiful historic sanctuary.
-In this hour you will hear ancient words, contemporary proclamation, and music that represents the diversity of the Christian faith.
+We gather together each Sunday morning at 11AM to worship in our beautiful, historic sanctuary.
+Where you will hear ancient words, contemporary proclamation, and music that represents the diversity of the Christian faith.

 UBC has a long history of liturgical worship; by following the calendar of the Christian year, we seek to experience authentic worship through a variety of musical styles, featuring a pipe organ, choirs, piano, guitar, African drums, and many others.
 At UBC we embrace diversity, and our worship reflects that while bringing us to a true encounter with God.
 We gather together to share community and to respond to God’s love.
-When you join us for worship at UBC you will share a pew with people of all ages and backgrounds.
+Join us for worship at UBC and you will share a pew with people of all ages and backgrounds.

 The UBC Chancel Choir is the core ensemble of the music ministry at UBC.
-Open to adults 18 or older, this choir provides weekly worship leadership for our 11:00 worship service on Sunday mornings.
+Open to adults 18 or older, this choir provides weekly worship leadership for our 11:00AM worship service on Sunday mornings.
 No audition is required.
-Singing music from all style periods and composers, the Chancel Choir also presents seasonal concerts and masterworks in accordance with the Christian Year.
-Previous works include: John Rutter’s Requiem, Handel’s Messiah, Charpentier’s Messe de minuit pour Noël, and Haydn’s The Seven Last Words of Christ.
-We are supplemented by our four Choral Scholars who provide enhancement and leadership in choral excellence and experience.
-Rehearsals are on Wednesdays from 7:00 PM to 8:15 PM in the Music Suite.
+Singing music from all style periods and composers, the Chancel Choir also presents seasonal concerts and masterworks in accordance with the liturgical year.
+Previous works include: John Rutter’s Requiem, Handel’s Messiah, Charpentier’s Messe de minuit pour Noël, and Haydn’s The Seven Last Words of Christ, Schubert’s Mass in G, and Morten Lauridsen’s Lux Aeterna.
+We are supplemented by our six Choral Scholars who provide enhancement and leadership in choral excellence and experience.
+Rehearsals are on Wednesdays from 7:00 to 8:15PM in the Choir Room.

 The first organ was a pedal‐pumped, two‐manual reed instrument that sat where the display pipes are now.
 It proved inadequate for the sanctuary.
 In 1924 the Majestic Theater (now the Paramount) purchased a new organ, and the church bought the old one for $1,000.
 This was a small electric pipe organ.
 From 1931 to 1937, Dr. C. P. Boner, a physics professor at UT, with the assistance of Robert Newman, added components from three organs and parts from all over that he bought, begged, or swapped for.
 When completed, the organ had 2,100 pipes and 80 stops.
 By 1960 patches on the organ could no longer be patched, and Mr. Otto Hofmann of Austin was commissioned to build a new organ.
 Many of the old pipes were used, but most were made especially for the church.
 When completed in 1963, the instrument had 2,945 pipes.
 From time to time, Mr. Hofmann has made improvements and repairs to the organ.
 In 1986 he added 85 pipes of festival trumpets that play on all manuals and pedals.